lobe/flask-server/README.md

 ## Get Started

-1. Clone, fork or download the project on your computer to get started.
+1. Clone or download the project on your computer to get started.
 You'll need Python 3.6 or 3.7 to run this starter project as well.

 #### Windows